craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 [^3]: Don't get me started on faster horses.
 You're not Steve Jobs, sorry.
 Not even Steve Jobs was "Steve Jobs" the myth.
 For another post maybe.

 The challenge is that having the wrong kinds of conversations can give you what feels like validation but isn’t.
-There are great ways to do ongoing research that isn’t heavyweight or expensive.
+There are great ways to do ongoing research that isn’t heavyweight or crazy expensive.

 [The Mom test](http://momtestbook.com/) is a short book[^4] and should be required reading for any founder or practitioner in this business.